 In Dec.
-2017, Andrea Butler (HRSG's Director of Competency-Based Management Solutions) joined the show to give some key insights on using competencies to manage performance.
+2017, Andrea Butler (HRSG's Director of Competency-Based Management Solutions) joined Competency Corner Live to give some key insights on using competencies to manage performance.
 Watch the video below or scroll down to read some of the highlights of that conversation.

 Can competencies be used to improve the performance of a sales team?

 When thinking about performance we often think about what a person’s duties are.
 In the case of a salesperson, this may be in terms of upselling or how many purchase orders received in a certain period of time, but this is only part of the picture.
 Sales people, like other employees, also need competencies such as client focus, interactive communication, etc. Since competencies describe how behaviors for success are performed, they are crucial if you want the full picture.